abirkel/yeetmouse-rpm/BUILDING.md

 ## Build Process

-Follow these steps to build the packages:
+Follow these steps to build the packages locally:

 ```bash
 # Clone this repository